drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 17:40_ AI Overview: A chest freeze in Tempe (or anywhere) *should ideally be set to to 0°F (-18°C) or below for safe, long-term food storage, though some searches reveal disturbing news of human remains found in a freezer in Tempe, Arizona, which is unrelated to standard appliance use but highlights extreme scenarios. (cont)

 _12/31 16:53_ Like "You can't say that in English," google's AI Overview should have balked at trying to reconcile the Tempe body parts reports with freezer temperature advice.
-It could have done that by offering a 3rd alternative to "Including results for " & "Search only for  with a link to "Search only for " 2/3 115811551259962114
+It could have done that by offering a 3rd alternative to "Including results for `freezer temp`" & "Search only for `freezer tempe` with a link to "Search only for `freezer temp` " 2/3 115811551259962114